 Good housekeeping is generally a visible confirmation of a successful safety program.
 Contractors are required to implement good housekeeping procedures to make the worksite and any area interfacing with other contractors or the public safe from hazards.
-Contractors must take all necessary steps to prevent foreign object debris (FOD) by keeping its work areas inside and outside of the airport clean and free of trash.

 Contractors need to supply enough trash receptacles to keep worksites clean and must be emptied regularly to prevent trash from overflowing onto the ground or entering the AOA.
 Trash receptacles on the airfield must be secured to prevent it from tipping over.
 Trash must be removed from the airfield daily or contractors must supply a covered dumpster for trash collection.